midlantica/LovelyBunchOfCoconuts/content/quotes/Of-all-tyrannies-a-tyranny-sincerely-exercised-for-the-good.md

 ---
-title: "Of all tyrannies, a tyranny sincerely exercised for the good of its victims"
+title: 'Of all tyrannies, a tyranny sincerely exercised for the good of its victims'
 ---

 ## "Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive."